railsbridge-boston/docs-hardfork/sites/en/workshop/command_line_2016.deck.md

 # Breath.
 Slowly and steadily

 All is well.

-We've created some structure with which we can now play
+We've created some structure with which we can now play:

 ![The New Tree](/img/home_tree.png)